bspear8/TCCart/Project2/Design-Team/Docs/ExtraRequirements.md

 1.5 The UI should be responsive in that it should not take longer than 1 second to perform an operation.

 1.5.1 When there operations that take longer than 1 second, the UI should display a status bar to let the user know that work is being performed.

+1.6 The system will depend on the built-in Android authentication and authorization mechanisms for security.